Last Updated on

 Run a spell check one last time before you post.
 I use Grammarly for my spellcheck.

 There are many other tools available for grammar and spellcheck.
 Find which one you like to work best and use it every time you write a post.

-There are many times when I use two or three spellcheck programs.
-For some reason, every tool will find a mistake that the other tools missed.
+There are times when I use two or three spellcheck programs.
+For some reason, every tool will find a mistake that the other tools miss.

 The last step is to publish your article.
 Your article should be at this time ready for your readers.
 If someone contacts you with errors in your work, welcome it with open arms.
 Some people take offense to criticism.
 I look at it differently.
 I am grateful that someone has taken time out of their day to point something out to me.
 I can then fix the problem before someone else see my mistakes.

 What difficulties do you have writing content for your business?